 Many of our students are consultants, environmental managers, and educators, research and postgraduate students as well as volunteers, and those looking to make a career change that is seeking flexible study combined with expert training.
 The techniques covered are universal using international case studies and examples.

 Core Face-to-Face Module: Introduction to EST - students come to Oxford (1 week, September)

 Core Online Modules

-- Field Techniques for Surveying Vegetation: essential knowledge and skills to conduct effective vegetation surveys.
+- Plant biodiversity and habitat assessment methods: essential knowledge and skills to conduct effective vegetation surveys.

 - Data Analysis: Statistics for Ecologists and Field Biologists: a thorough introduction to the key statistical principles and methods used by ecologists and field biologists.

 Optional Online Modules (choose two)